JedWatson/talk-sydjs-webcomponents/README.md

 	npm install

 ... from the main folder.
-This will install [Hapi](http://hapijs.com), and you'll be good to go.
+You'll also need `bower` and `component` installed globally, which can also be installed from npm:

+	npm install -g bower
+	npm install -g component@1.0.0-rc5

 To start the web server, run